Friedrich Alfred Krupp

-Biography
+Early life and education

 Krupp was born in Essen, Germany.
 His father was Alfred Krupp, who turned the small local ironworks of Krupp into one of the most powerful companies in the world.
-Raised in the unhealthy atmosphere of the Ruhr, he suffered from asthma and was more interested in natural sciences than business, so his father even considered passing the company to one of nephews.
+Raised in the unhealthy atmosphere of the Ruhr, he suffered from asthma and was more interested in natural sciences than business, so his father even considered passing the company to one of his own nephews.

+Career

 However in 1887, Friedrich took over the leadership of his late father's company.
 He married Baroness Margarethe von Ende (1854-1931).
 They had two daughters: Bertha and Barbara (married Tilo, Baron von Wilmowsky).

 Whereas his father had largely supplied iron and steel for railroads in America, with the rise of Carnegie Steel, Friedrich shifted his company's production back to arms manufacturing.
 During his time in charge, he greatly expanded Krupp, acquiring Germaniawerft in 1896 which gave him control of warship manufacturing in Germany.
 He oversaw the development of nickel steel, U-boats, the diesel engine, and much more.
 Krupp increased and diversified the output of the Krupp Works, which he extended by the incorporation with them of other enterprises.
 A member of the House of Lords of Prussia and Council of State, he also sat in Germany's Reichstag from 1893 to 1898.

+Personal life

 For four years, beginning in 1898, Krupp spent several months of the year on the Italian island of Capri, staying at the hotel Quisisana.
 He kept two yachts there, Maya and Puritan.
 His hobby was oceanography.
 He met Felix Anton Dohrn and Ignazio Cerio on Capri.

 In 1902 he died, apparently by suicide.
 His daughter Bertha inherited the company and shortly thereafter married Gustav Halbach, the grandson of Henry Bohlen.